 The narrative section 2.2.
 Financial performance contains detail of the Council's General Fund revenue budget outturn position.
-The Council maintained its record of operating within budget, reporting an underspend of £0.1m against planned expenditure budgets before transfers to reserves.
+The Council maintained its record of operating within budget, reporting an underspend of £6k against planned expenditure budgets before transfers to reserves.
 The General Fund balance totalled £26.8m at year-end.
-This position is being driven by a favourable variance from the Council's Treasury activities offsetting pressures within Housing, Parking Services and Education Services.
-For context the Council's prudent minimum balance on the General Fund is £20 million.
+This position is being driven by a favourable variance from the Council's Treasury activities offsetting an over spend of £3,125k within Residents Services (£425k overspend in 2022/23) Within this portfolio there are two areas that fall within the Council's Demand-Led Growth section of the budget strategy as a result of the impacts of demographics and volatility, with these two areas being Homelessness Prevention and Waste Disposal.
+Homelessness Prevention continued to experience a substantial uplift in demand throughout 2023/24, with a gross pressure of £2,986k being funded from earmarked reserves.